superagentxai/payment-demo.github.io/README.md

-# 💳 SuperAgentX Payment Demo
+# 💳 SuperAgentX Browser Agent Payment - Human Approval Demo

 This repository hosts a **demo-only payment form** used for testing **browser automation and agentic workflows** with **SuperAgentX**.